ACI Chapter Guide

 The chapter is only expected to incur costs that are reasonable.
 What is a reasonable expense to a large chapter may not be a reasonable expense to a small chapter.
 In the case of a certification exam, it is not the chapter’s responsibility to judge whether the individual could do the job if certified.
 The chapter’s only concern is whether the individual’s request for accommodation can be provided for and is reasonable.

 Continuing Education Units (CEUs) and Professional Development Hours (PDHs)

 Awarding CEUs for chapter educational programs should be considered.
-Chapters are not required to obtain a license to award CEUs; however, the International Association for Continuing Education and Training (IACET) has fairly rigorous guidelines that must be followed.
-There are two sets of criteria, administrative and program, that are in place to ensure professional administration and high quality programs.
+Chapters are not required to obtain a license to award CEUs; however, the International Association for Continuing Education and Training (IACET) has rigorous guidelines that must be followed.
+There are two sets of criteria, administrative and program, that are in place to ensure professional administration and high-quality programs.

 Administratively, the primary requirement is that a record of participation must be kept for 20 years and that this record is easily accessible.
 Chapters must have the ability to issue a “transcript” for each program attendee.